 Sparkle in the Light was founded by Juliette Ttofa in 2019 in order to make a difference to the lives of children & young people affected by trauma and / or other social, emotional and mental health needs.

 Juliette is a Chartered Educational Psychologist, an HCPC Registered Professional Psychologist, and a Registered Sandplay Therapist with the Association for Sandplay Therapy.

-Juliette is a specialist educational psychologist and she specialises in the area of social, emotional and mental health needs, especially developmental trauma, attachment needs and emotional resilience.
-She is also a mum of two, a qualified secondary school teacher and a practising psychotherapist.
+She specialises in the area of social, emotional and mental health needs, especially developmental trauma, attachment needs and emotional resilience.

 Juliette offers training on a range of topics, therapeutic support, and assessment and consultancy, all of which aim to promote resilience and bring about healing.
 She is also passionate about using the expressive arts in order to support children’s mental health and wellbeing.

 Juliette holds a Degree in History, French and Italian, a Post Graduate Certificate in Education (Secondary History) and two Master of Education degrees.
 In addition to this, Juliette has a Diploma in Trauma and Mental Health Informed Schools and a Certificate in the Theory and Practice of Nurture Groups.